supertestnet/hedgehog/README.md

 I have an idea for how to use hedgehog channels to build a federated coinpool that I call Burrow.
 It has a bunch of cool properties but it requires a coordination server.
 See more [here](https://gist.github.com/supertestnet/14addffae669058a9bb9df2e2608ff7f).

+# Credits

+Jeremy Rubin, citing nullc and sipa, posted on the bitcoin mailing list about a similar idea: https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2021-March/018615.html

 # Support my work

 bc1qefhunyf8rsq77f38k07hn2e5njp0acxhlheksn